$35 a year, not $33 a month

 The white-glove onboarding call is also genuinely Superhuman's.
 We don't offer it.
 We offer documentation, a support address, and a fifteen-day no-card trial, which is a different kind of thing.
 For a buyer who values being walked through a tool by a person, the call is worth a meaningful share of the price difference.

-On Mac specifically, Superhuman has had years of polish that a younger application has not had time for.
-Some of that polish, the rendering, the input latency, the keyboard responsiveness, is measurable, and where it's measurable Superhuman is likely still ahead.
-We will get there.
-We are not there today.
+On Mac specifically, Superhuman has had years of polish a younger application hasn’t had time for.
+Some of that polish, rendering, input latency, keyboard responsiveness, is measurable, and where it’s measurable Superhuman is likely still ahead.
+We’ll get there.
+We’re not there today.

 The price math, plainly